-The Lock Registers control the protection status of the Blocks.
-Each Block has its own Lock Register.
-Three bits within each Lock Register control the protection of each block: the Write Lock Bit, the Read Lock Bit and the Lock Down Bit.
+The Lock Registers control the protection status of the Blocks/Sectors.
+Each Block/Sector has its own Lock Register.
+Three bits within each Lock Register control the protection of each Block/Sector: the Write Lock Bit, the Read Lock Bit and the Lock Down Bit.